daviddias/simple-raytracer/README.md

 ## Example of running it with Node

 You can find the [example here](https://github.com/diasdavid/simple-raytracer/tree/master/examples/browser), it is using [`Png`](https://www.npmjs.org/package/png) to export the image to a .png.
+To use the `png` module properly, you have to have `libpng` installed, if you are on a mac you can use `brew install libpng` or if you are on ubuntu, you can do `sudo apt-get install libpng12-0`.

 To run it simply do: